GESCI From Foundation

 In its work GESCI is sensitive to the changing needs and priorities of developing country governments.
-In recent years, it made adjustments to its operational model and made greater investments in its implementation expertise, as policy needs of governments were increasingly satisfied, and the challenge of successfully implementing strategies became more pressing for them.
+In recent years, it made adjustments to its operational model and made greater investments in its implementation expertise, as policy needs of governments were increasingly satisfied, and the challenge of innovative and successfully implementing strategies became more pressing.
 GESCI has always been a demand and needs driven organisation, and its flexibility and adaptability are some qualities which ensure its continued relevance.
 GESCI has established itself as a responsive, reliable and expert technical assistance international organisation in the field of ICT integration for more effective education and training delivery and ensuring equity of access and participation.

-GESCI has gained a reputation for providing quality and cutting edge policy-driven leadership programmes for Government officials in Knowledge Society development - key ingredients for socio-economic development and poverty reduction.
+GESCI has also earned a reputation for providing quality and cutting edge policy-driven leadership programmes for Government officials in Knowledge Society development - key ingredients for socio-economic development and poverty reduction.
 GESCI has built working relationships with Government ministries and their respective implementation organisations across more than 16 African countries and also with key international organisations.

 “The organisation did an excellent job as regards delivery of the key outcome and output areas agreed upon with donors for the period under review.
 As a result, GESCI made meaningful contributions to Sida’s (Swedish Development Agency’s) development goals of poverty reduction (through its ICT-based projects) to enhance access, quality and relevance of education, its leadership development programme and, through its investment in youth, through TVSD interventions and sustainable development”.